timebertt/pi-cloud-init/README.md

     diskutil eject "$device"
     ```

-6. Optionally, you can verify the image and cloud-init functionality using [dockerpi](https://github.com/lukechilds/dockerpi).
+6. Optionally, you can verify the image and cloud-init functionality using [dockerpi](https://github.com/lukechilds/dockerpi) (only works with `armhf` images).
 It start a Docker container with QEMU in it emulating a Pi.
 This way you can already verify, that the image and the provided `user-data` is working without flashing a new SD card everytime.
-    ```
+    ```bash
     docker run -it -v $PWD/$img_file:/sdcard/filesystem.img lukechilds/dockerpi:vm
     ...
     cloud-init[96]: Cloud-init v.
 20.2 running 'init-local' at Mon, 08 Mar 2021 19:54:02 +0000.
 Up 53.20 seconds.